The phenomenology of the exotic hybrid nonet with $\pi_1(1600)$ and $\eta_1(1855)$: Predictions for the other hybrid members

 Another interesting observation is that the partial width of the $K_1^{hyb}(1750)$ $\to h_1(1170)K$ decay is sensitive to the $h_1(1170)-h_1'(1415)$ mixing angle.
-In the calculation of the partial widths listed in Table \ref{decwidkaon} we have assumed a mixing angle tof $\theta_{pv}= +25^\circ$ as derived in \cite{Shastry:2021asu}.
-However, if the mixing angle is reduced to $\theta_{pv}=0.6^\circ$, as reported by the BESIII collaboration \cite{BESIII:2018ede}, we obtain the partial width to be $18\pm 3.3$ MeV ($20\pm 3.4$ MeV) for the parameter Set-1 (Set-2).
-This would also increase the total width of the hybrid kaon to $505\pm 133$ MeV ($229\pm 79$ MeV).
-On the other hand, if the mixing angle is negative ($\theta_{pv}=-25^\circ$), then the partial width increases to $43\pm 7.7$ MeV ($47\pm 7.9$) MeV, and the total width to $530\pm 135$ MeV ($255\pm 79$ MeV).
-We thus expect the kaon to have a total width of $350-550$ MeV.
+In the calculation of the partial widths listed in Table \ref{decwidkaon} we have assumed a mixing angle of $\theta_{pv}= +25^\circ$ as derived in \cite{Shastry:2021asu} (for other possible values, see, e.g., Refs. \cite{Cheng:2011pb,Cheng:2017pcq}).
+However, if the mixing angle is reduced to $\theta_{pv}=0.6^\circ$, as reported by the BESIII collaboration \cite{BESIII:2018ede}, we obtain the partial width to be $15.5\pm 2.8$ MeV ($14.0\pm 2.5$ MeV) for the parameter Set-1 (Set-2).
+This would also increase the total width of the hybrid kaon to $326\pm 97$ MeV ($182\pm 64$ MeV).
+On the other hand, if the mixing angle is negative ($\theta_{pv}=-25^\circ$), then the partial width increases to $36\pm 6.5$ MeV ($33\pm 5.8$) MeV, and the total width to $346\pm 99$ MeV ($201\pm 64$ MeV).
+We thus expect the kaon to have a total width of $300-400$ MeV.

 Finally, it should be recalled that the hybrid kaon state can, in principle, mix with nearby vector states, such as the excited vector kaons $K^*(1410)$ and $K^*(1680)$ \cite{Zyla:2020ssz}.
-At present, the results of $K^*(1410)$ and $K^*(1680)$ fit quite well with being purely quark-antiquark states \cite{Piotrowska:2017rgt}, hence we neglect this mixing.
-Yet, such a mixing should be reconsidered when experimental data about this yet putative state will be available.
+At present, the results of $K^*(1410)$ and $K^*(1680)$ fit quite well with being purely quark-antiquark states \cite{Piotrowska:2017rgt,Feng:2021igh} belonging to the nonet of radially excited and orbitally excited vector kaons, hence we neglect this mixing.
+Further, even though the orbitally excited $\bar{q}q$ and the hybrid kaonic states have the same possible decay channels, their partial widths are ``complementary" in the sense that, the dominant decay channels of the $K^*(1680)$ are suppressed for the $K_1^{hyb}$ (for instance, $K^\ast(1680)$ strongly decays into $K\pi$, $\rho K$, and the $K^*\pi$ channels, which -according to our results- are suppressed for the hybrid kaon).
+Moreover, because of the difference in their masses, some of the channels available for the decay of the hybrid kaon ({\it i.e.,} $a_1K$, $b_1K$) are sub-threshold for the vector kaon.
+These features can be used to detect the existence of the hybrid kaon and can be an important test for our model.
+Nevertheless, the mixing of vector kaonic states belonging to distinct nonets should be eventually reconsidered when experimental data about this yet putative state will be available.